-Before you can apply for a new council or housing association home, you must complete a housing application form and be accepted onto the housing register.
+Before you can apply for a new council or housing association home, you must complete a housing register form and be accepted onto the housing register.

 We use a system called 'choice based lettings' to allocate council and most housing association homes in the district.